Am I Good Enough?

 Now that I think about it, my righteous rules are like filthy rags.
 And that's not just my word.
 The Bible says that our righteous deeds are like filthy rags to God.
 Isaiah 64:6 in the Bible says it, not me.
 Now, I've used this idea in the past, but it bears repeating:

 Imagine to yourself a lovely, trusting, kind-hearted child.
-This beautiful child is dressed beautifully and is playing at the park.
+This beautiful child is dressed in fancy, clean clothing, and is playing at the park.
 Every other child stops and stares because this one stands out so much.
 Yet, this child falls and gets injured, and suddenly that child is covered in the mud from a puddle, tears streak the face, and snot begins to roll down those pretty lips.
 This child wants a hug, but ew, that's gross.

 Thank you.
 Your opinion is your own, and you may keep it.
 I am a parent.
 I know what God sees when he looks at his child, because I know exactly what I see when I look at mine.
 Their bad deeds, their good deeds, their efforts, and their goals and dreams do not do anything to improve what's already there.
 My kids are perfect as they were born.
 I love them.
 God says he looks upon us as his children.
 Yes, we can get a little high and mighty and start to stink to our parents at times.
 But we're still their children.
 That never changes.